ForestAdmin/agent-nodejs/docs/datasources/custom/structure.md

 ## Typing

-The typing system when writing a connector is the same than the one used when declaring fields in the agent customization step.
+The typing system when writing a data source is the same than the one used when declaring fields in the agent customization step.

 You can read all about it in ["Under the hood > Data Model > Typing"](../../under-the-hood/data-model/typing.md).